Kristijan1001/Android-App-Installer-And-Android-Settings-Launcher-For-Windows-11/README.md

 https://user-images.githubusercontent.com/24441639/138526766-f413b2e8-13b8-40bc-b5f9-c8468d60709e.mp4

 NOTE: If for some reason the app doesn't get installed, Make sure the Android System is running.
 You can simply do this by launchning the Files app in WSA.
+After awhile the System gets shut down if nothing is running, so apps won't get installed.
+To Fix this launch Files again or just set it to "Continuous" in WSA
 ![image](https://user-images.githubusercontent.com/24441639/138623825-d80f36e0-2b2c-4c64-91db-80fd69ba7dab.png)

 Android.App.Installer.NO.REBOOT.exe = Will not Reboot the Android System (Suggest Getting This one)